 The Hybrid Orchestra, especially, is really fun to play around with.
 It utilizes the Albion ONE orchestra recordings but puts them in the eDNA engine.
 This may be a little much for anyone who is just starting to grasp how synthesis works.
 But for those of you, who have an idea of what oscillators and envelopes do in a synth, and how they relate, this will be like an adventure playground for sound.

 I didn’t look into the Dev Kits, for this review.
 But I understand it is sort of an initiated patch for the eDNA, to make your own patches with the orchestral recordings.
 Oh, and did I mention that the engine comes with a bunch of effects as well?
 And they sound good too.
 I’m in heaven right now.
 Seriously.

-It seems to me that Albion ONE is crafted for the intermediate and experienced user.
-It gives an enormous level of flexibility to shape sound- and play-behavior of the library without sacrificing any sound quality.
+It seems to me that Albion ONE is crafted for intermediate and experienced users.
+It gives an enormous level of flexibility to shape the sound- and play behavior of the library without sacrificing any sound quality.
 The patches themselves all sound great and are obviously high quality.
 The orchestral sounds, in particular, feel alive and breathing, which I partially attribute to Spitfire Audio’s decision to record on tape, instead of digital.

 A lot of the patches, while sounding great out of the box, feel to me like an invitation to work with them.
 It’s like Spitfire Audio has laid out all types of brushes and colors for me to paint with.
 For those of you who don’t like having to make the decision- if you prefer to be handed a pre-chosen brush- this library might be a bit of a gamble.